lopossumi/laserleikkuri/README.md

 ## Description

 This project was written with (or rather *by*) copilot while trying it out for the first time.
-It fetches [Oodi's laser cutter](https://varaamo.hel.fi/resources/axwzr3i57yba) opening times and reservations, and prints out the available times for the following month to the console.
+It fetches [Oodi's laser cutter](https://varaamo.hel.fi/resources/axwzr3i57yba) opening times and reservations for the following two weeks, and sends a telegram notification regarding new available times.

 ## License